europace/bausparkassen-market-engine-api/README.md

     - Loan amount specification
     - Insurance combinations
     - Commission
-- An adjustment message must be generated for each adjustment to inform the broker of the adjustment.
+- An adjustment message must be generated for each adjustment to inform the agent of the adjustment.
 - See fields <code>status.angepasst</code> and <code>meldungen</code>

 #### Credit assessment of the applicant